Best practices for optimal performance of Azure Database for MySQL - Flexible Server

 Horizontally sharding a database works by creating multiple copies of the application schema in separate databases and segregating customers and all associated data based on customer ID, geography, or some other per-customer or tenant attribute.
 This works very well for SaaS or B2C applications in which individual customers are small and the load on the application is from aggregate usage of millions of customers.
 However, it's more difficult with B2B applications in which customers are different sizes and individual large customers may dominate the traffic load for a particular shard.

 Vertically split load by functionally sharding the database - moving separate application domains (or micro services) to their own databases.
 This distributes load from the primary database to separate per-service databases.
 Simple examples include a logging table or site configuration information that doesn't need to be in the same database as the heavily loaded orders table.
 More complicated examples include breaking customer and account domains apart from orders or fulfillment domains.
 In some cases, this may require application changes, for example to modify email or background job queues to be self-contained and not rely on joins back to a customer or order table.
-Moving existing tables and data to a new primary database can be performed with Azure Database for MySQL read replicas and promoting the replica and pointing parts of the application to the newly created writable database.
+Moving existing tables and data to a new primary database can be performed with Azure Database for MySQL flexible server read replicas and promoting the replica and pointing parts of the application to the newly created writable database.
 The newly created database needs to limit access with connection pools, tune queries, and spread load with its own replicas just like the original primary.

 Data import configurations